 In 2015, the Obama administration viewed a Duty-Free increase as a meaningful way.
 They could accomplish three key objectives:

-- Streamline the customs process, encourage trade facilitation, and make it easier for low-value shipments to enter the country—whether transported physically or shipped.
+- Streamline the customs process, encourage international trade facilitation, and make it easier for low-value shipments to enter the country—whether transported physically or shipped.

 - Generate increased economic output by redeploying revenue collection to more efficient revenue sources.